ClairePalandri/ClairePalandri.github.io/_pages/misc.md

   - [Microeconometrics within Inferential Statistics](../docs/microeconometrics.pdf)
 <span style="font-size:0.8em;">
 Applied econometrics is one branch of inferential statistics.
-What does that mean? &rarr; *'models as probability distributions', inference workflow ...*
+What does that mean? &rarr; *Models as probability distributions; inference workflow ...*
 </span>